 PhD, University of Maryland, College Park

-Books Verbatim Theatre in The Lurch: Documentary Dramaturgies and the Crisis of Democratic Deliberation.
-Under contract with University of Michigan Press.
+Books In The Lurch: Verbatim Theater and the Crisis of Democratic Deliberation. forthcoming from University of Michigan Press, 2023.
 Lives in Play: Autobiography and Biography on the Feminist Stage.
 Ann Arbor: University of Michigan Press.
 2012. x + 261 pp. Reviewed in Biography, Modern Drama, TDR, Text and Presentation, Theatre Journal, Theatre Research International, Theatre Survey.
 Writing Against the Curriculum: Anti-Disciplinarity in the Writing and Cultural Studies Classroom.
 Co-edited with Randi Gray Kristensen.
 Lanham, MD: Lexington Books, 2009.
 244 pp. Reviewed in Composition Studies.
 Selected Articles “Exceptional Embodiment in Anna Deavere Smith’s Let Me Down Easy” in Critical Perspectives on Contemporary Playwriting by Women: The Early Twenty-First Century.
 Eds.
 Penny Farfan and Lesley Ferris.
 Ann Arbor, Mich:University of Michigan Press, 2021.
 109-117.
 “Annawadi on South Bank: Global Neoliberalism and Spatial Contingency in Behind the Beautiful Forevers” Modern Drama.
 60.4 (Winter 2017) 407-427.
 “Here’s How You Produce This Play: Towards a Narratology of Dramatic Texts.”
 Narrative.
 21.2 (May 2013).
 159-179.
 “Voices of the Other: Documentary and Oral History Performance in Post-9/11 British Theatre” in Political and Protest Theatre after 9/11: Patriotic Dissent.
 Ed.
 Jenny Spencer.
 New York: Routledge, 2011.
 93-107.